3 Fatal Mistakes Churches Make With First Impressions And How To Avoid Them

 Put some of these into practice, and begin explaining to the teams why they need to work together.
 Work towards creating a first impression that will lead to connecting your guests to your church and your church members to one another.

 Marcy Carrico lives in Raleigh, North Carolina.
 She has been married for 20 years and has four children.
 She has a passion for church communications and connections, next steps, and knows how to use the word ‘assimilation’ correctly in a sentence.
-She loves working with church databases, web site design, and social media, and especially loves to be greeting guests on Sunday mornings.
-She currently serves on staff as the Ministry Assistant at Fairview Baptist Church in Apex, NC.
-She can be reached through the Fairview Baptist Church web site at www.fairviewchurch.org.
+She loves working with church databases, social media, and web content, and especially loves to be greeting guests on Sunday mornings.
+She currently serves on staff as the Executive Assistant at The Church @ Clayton Crossings in Clayton, NC.
+She can be reached at [email protected]